yangyanb/FLFM-Processing-Pipeline/README.md

 # Fourier Light Field Micrscope processing pipeline
 **_This processing pipeline is written for FLFM data processing in the paper:_**
 <br />
-"A Versatile Light Field Microscopy Platform for Fast Multi-purpose 4D Bio-imaging"<br />
+"Multiscale Light Field Microscopy Platform for Multi-purpose Dynamic Volumetric Bioimaging"<br />

 **_If you are using or referencing the code, please cite:_**